Contexte / Présentation de l'employeur

 POST TYPE: Non-Rotational

 DURATION: One year (renewable)1

-ORGANIZATIONAL UNIT: East and Southern Africa Regional Office
+ORGANIZATIONAL UNIT: Democratic Republic of the Congo Country Office/East and Southern Africa Regional Office

 Description du Poste et Responsabilités